hdclark/DICOMautomaton/documentation/reference_guide.md

 ##### Description

-Key-value pairs in the form of 'key1@value1;key2@value2' that will be injected into the selected objects.Values can use macros that refer to other metadata keys using the '$' character.
-If macros refer to non-existent metadata elements, then the replacement is literal.Dates, times, and datetimes can be converted to seconds (since the Unix epoch) using the 'to_seconds()' function.
+Key-value pairs in the form of 'key1@value1;key2@value2' that will be injected into the selected objects.
+Values can use macros that refer to other metadata keys using the '$' character.
+If macros refer to non-existent metadata elements, then the replacement is literal.
+Dates, times, and datetimes can be converted to seconds (since the Unix epoch) using the 'to_seconds()' function.

 Existing conflicting metadata will be overwritten.
 Both keys and values are case-sensitive.
 Note that a semi-colon separates key-value pairs, not a colon.
 Note that quotation marks are not stripped internally, but may have to be